BrunoCaseiro/brunocaseiro.github.io/_posts/2025-10-04-Testing-pens-in-heaven.md

     "Arn": "arn:aws:sts::975426262029:assumed-role/flaws/i-05bef8a081f307783"
 }
 ```
-And this must be the hidden directory
+And this must be the hidden directory we have to browse to
 ```
 ┌──(kali㉿kali)-[~/Desktop]
 └─$ aws --profile flaws s3 ls s3://level6-cc4c404a8a8b876167f5e70a7d8c9880.flaws.cloud/